Legality of euthanasia: Sweden

 Passive euthanasia was deemed legal after a landmark court ruling in 2010.
-That means a health care professional can legally cease life support upon request from a patient if they understand the consequences stated by their health care provider, and administering a lethal substance is also illegal.
+That means a health care professional can legally cease life support upon request from a patient if they understand the consequences stated by their health care provider, but administering a lethal substance is illegal.

 Switzerland

 In Switzerland, deadly drugs may be prescribed to a Swiss person or to a foreigner, where the recipient takes an active role in the drug administration.
 More generally, article 115 of the Swiss penal code, which came into effect in 1942 (having been written in 1918), considers assisting suicide a crime only if the motive is selfish.

-Turkey

-Euthanasia is strictly forbidden in Turkey.
-The aide who helped a person to suicide or other ways to kill oneself will be punished for assisting and encouraging suicide under the stipulation of article 84 of the Turkish Criminal Law.
-In condition of active euthanasia, article 81 of the same law sets forth that any person who carries out this act will be judged and punished for life imprisonment just like a simple murder.

 United Kingdom

 Active euthanasia is illegal in the United Kingdom.
 Any person found to be assisting suicide is breaking the law and can be convicted of assisting suicide or attempting to do so.
 Between 2003 and 2006 Lord Joffe made four attempts to introduce bills that would have legalised voluntary euthanasia – all were rejected by the UK Parliament.
 Currently, Dr Nigel Cox is the only British doctor to have been convicted of attempted euthanasia.
 He was given a 12-month suspended sentence in 1992.

 In regard to the principle of double effect, in 1957 Judge Devlin in the trial of Dr John Bodkin Adams ruled that causing death through the administration of lethal drugs to a patient, if the intention is solely to alleviate pain, is not considered murder even if death is a potential or even likely outcome.

 Passive euthanasia is legal, by way of advance decisions giving patients the right to refuse life saving treatment.
 Food and liquid can also be withdrawn from someone in a permanent vegetative state without the need for court approval.